yrahul3910/video-sharing-site/README.md

 * `RoutesSwitch`: The top-level component rendered.
 * `Login`: The login page component
 * `Register`: The register page component
+* `Upload`: The page where the user uploads a video to the server

 # Style Guides